 Early Life and Career

 His real name was Erik Weisz and he was born in Budapest, Austria-Hungary.
 He came to the United States at age four, when his father accepted a job as a Rabbi in Appleton, Wisconsin.
 Two years later, his father lost his job and the family moved to New York City.
-He was always more athletic than everyone else.
+As a child, he was always more athletic than everyone else.
 At age nine he gave public performances swinging on a trapeze, and he became a champion cross country runner.

 At age 17, he turned his talents as a magician into a professional act and changed his name to Harry Houdini after the French magician, Jean Eugene Robert-Houdin.
 He did not get any recognition until he started to escape from seemingly-impossible situations.
 At age 20, he married a fellow stage performer Wilhelmina Beatrice “Bess” Rahner who also became his life-long stage assistant.
 At age 25 his handcuff escape acts became so popular that he had a very successful tour of Europe.
 He would ask the local police to strip him naked, tie him up and lock him in their jails.
 He returned from his European tour a very rich and famous man.

 While tied with straitjackets, handcuffs, chains and ropes, he escaped from large crates, milk cans, and the belly of a dead whale.
 His most famous escape was from a locked steel and glass chamber while he was hung upside down with his head under water, unable to breathe for more than three minutes.
 His brilliance was that he continued all his life to invent new acts that frightened the many people who came to see him.
 He almost died while escaping from a six-foot deep pit.
 While trying to dig himself out of the sand, he had to call for help and be dragged from the pit after he passed out.
 In another escape, he stayed underwater in a sealed casket for one and a half hours.